rossja/getpackt/README.md

-# getpackt
+# getPackt

-App that sends an SMS reminder to download the free daily Packt.com e-book
+Sends an SMS reminder to download the free daily Packt.com e-book